 My work covers a wide range of topics, from stories of weird animals to investigations of digital archives.
-Some of my recent work can be found below.
+Some of my recent articles, essays, and reviews can be found below.

 When John Berger Looked at Death

 The critic an novelist John Berger wrote of death in much the same way he did about art—with an eye toward the fact of its materiality.
 I revisited those writings for the New Yorker after Berger's own death.